-- Kindly perfect the Form of Proxy by filling in legibly your full name, address and the National Identity Card number and by signing in the space provided and filling in the date of signature. - 2.
-The completed Form of Proxy should be deposited at Company Secretaries and Registrars, Messrs Accounting Systems Secretarial Services (Private) Limited, Level 03, No.11, Castle Lane, Colombo 4 not later than 48 hours prior to the date of the meeting. - If you wish to appoint a person other than the Chairman or a Director of the Company, please insert the relevant details at the space provided (above the names of the Board of Directors) on the Proxy Form. - 4.
-If the Form of Proxy is signed by an Attorney, the relative Power of Attorney should accompany the Form of Proxy for registration if such Power of Attorney has not already been registered with the Company. - If the appointor is a Company/ Incorporated body, this Form must be executed in accordance with the Articles of Association/ Statute.
+- 1. Kindly perfect the Form of Proxy by filling in legibly your full name, address and the National Identity Card number and by signing in the space provided and filling in the date of signature. - 2.
+The completed Form of Proxy should be deposited at the Registrars to shares, Accounting Systems Secretarial Services (Private) Limited, Level 03, No.11, Castle Lane, Colombo 4 not later than 48 hours prior to the date of the meeting. - 3.
+If you wish to appoint a person other than the Chairman or a Director of the Company, please insert the relevant details at the space provided (above the names of the Board of Directors) on the Proxy Form. - 4.
+If the Form of Proxy is signed by an Attorney, the relative Power of Attorney should accompany the Form of Proxy for registration if such Power of Attorney has not already been registered with the Company. - 5.
+If the appointor is a company/ Incorporated body this Form must be executed in accordance with the Articles of Association/ Statute.